Start your search

 Making an offer on a property

-If you like a property that we have shown you and you are interested in putting forward an offer, we would require that you put the offer in writing to us via email.
+If you like a property that we have shown you and you are interested in putting forward an offer, we would require that you fill in an offer form, which will be provided to you by the letting’s consultant.
 As part of the offer, we will require some basic information from you, so that the landlord has enough information about the offer to make an informed decision as to whether or not he or she will accept it.

-The letting consultant, will then put your offer forward to the landlord and will discuss it with him or her.
+The letting consultant will then put your offer forward to the landlord and will discuss it with him or her.
 Once the landlord has reached a decision, we will inform you either way.
-If you offer is accepted by the landlord, the lettings consultant will send you an email advising you of what is required from your you, in order to secure the property.
+If your offer is accepted by the landlord, the lettings consultant will send you an email advising you of what is required from your you, in order to secure the property.